Chicago police body camera footage to be released in fatal shooting of 13-year-old boy

 "COPA's core values of integrity and transparency are essential to building public trust, particularly in incidents related to an officer involved shooting, and we are unwavering in our commitment to uphold these values."

-In a statement, the law firm representing Adam's family said the viewing of the video was "extremely difficult and heartbreaking for everyone present," particularly the family.
+In an earlier statement, the law firm representing Adam's family said the viewing of the video was "extremely difficult and heartbreaking for everyone present," particularly the family.

-The attorneys said they were conducting their own investigations and would be meeting with city representatives.

 "We also want to thank leaders and members of the Latino community for remaining peaceful in their protests and calls for justice," the statement said.
 "Adam's memory can best be honored by refraining from violence and working constructively for reform."